learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q55.** A developer writes a tooltip library that reads the tooltip text from a `data-tooltip` attribute and creates a `<div>` dynamically.
+**Q.** A developer writes a tooltip library that reads the tooltip text from a `data-tooltip` attribute and creates a `<div>` dynamically.
 The text is inserted with `innerHTML`.
 A colleague warns this is dangerous.
 What is the correct fix?

 - A) Use `data-tooltip-safe` instead of `data-tooltip`.
 - B) Sanitise the `data-tooltip` value or use `textContent` / `innerText` instead of `innerHTML` to prevent XSS.